qoomon/Jira-Issue-Card-Printer/README.md

 Beautiful Issue Card Printer

-I've written a little bookmarklet for converting digital issues in a pretty card layout for printing.
+This little bookmarklet is for converting digital issues in a pretty card layout for printing.

-So long
-Bengt

 ## License
 [Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)](https://creativecommons.org/licenses/by-nd/4.0/)